bfrg/vim-qf-history/README.md

 # vim-qf-history

-Plugin to quickly navigate the `quickfix` and `location-list` stack using a popup menu.
+Plugin to quickly navigate Vim's `quickfix` and `location-list` history using a popup menu.